AI Workshop: learn to build apps with AI →

 Sometimes you’ll see the default keyword being used to create default exports.

-A default export is usually made when you export one single thing from a file:
+You usually use a default export when you export a single thing from a file:

 const age = 18